It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

-- Clean Base Dock: The biggest difference between the two would be the Clean Base dock that the S9 has.
-This feature gives the S9 the biggest advantage in terms of autonomy because there’s no need to empty the bin for days or weeks.
+- Clean Base Dock: The most significant difference between the two would be the Clean Base dock that the S9 has.
+This feature gives the S9 the most significant advantage in terms of autonomy because there’s no need to empty the bin for days or weeks.

 - Price: The cost difference between the top-of-the-line S9+ and Neato D7 is significant enough to purchase a high-end upright vacuum.

 The wider extractors and new shape give it better performance on edges and corners.
-It’s one of a handful of robot vacuums that can deep clean carpet – something I thought impossible a few years back.
+It’s one of a handful of robot vacuums capable of deep cleaning carpet – something I thought impossible a few years back.

-- Excellent at cleaning carpet: One of the biggest improvements done by iRobot with the S9 is the placement of the extractors and increasing the width.
-These upgrades help it to clean carpet better than the I7.
+- Excellent at cleaning carpet: One of the most significant improvements done by iRobot with the S9 is the placement of the extractors and increasing the width.
+These upgrades help it to clean the carpet better than the I7.

-- Smart Navigation: iRobot added a few more wrinkles to the already smart navigating I7.
-The new 3D sensor in front helps it navigate through the narrowest paths, corners and edges better and allows it to go very close to the wall.
+- Smart Navigation: iRobot added a few more wrinkles to the already intelligent navigating I7.
+The new 3D sensor in front helps it navigate through the narrowest paths, corners, and edges better and allows it to go very close to the wall.

-- Don’t mind spending for convenience: Yes, the S9 will cost a fortune, but the technology that it offers will bring lots of convenience to someone who doesn’t have time to manually vacuum.
+- Don’t mind spending for convenience: Yes, the S9 will cost a fortune, but the technology that it offers will bring lots of convenience to someone who doesn’t have time to vacuum manually.